Updated June 2026

 What are the treatments for mesothelioma?

-While there is no cure for mesothelioma, treatment options can extend a patient’s life and improve their quality of life.
+Now, while there is no cure for mesothelioma, treatment options can extend a patient’s life and improve their quality of life.

 How to prevent mesothelioma

 If you believe your home or commercial building contains asbestos, don’t touch or try to remove it yourself.
-Any exposure to asbestos should be avoided as asbestos dust is deadly when inhaled.
+Any exposure to asbestos should always be avoided.

 Malignant mesothelioma is a rare and aggressive disease that forms in the thin layer of cells lining the body's internal organs, known as the mesothelium.
 It is most commonly caused by exposure to asbestos.
 Symptoms of mesothelioma can include shortness of breath, chest pain, and a persistent cough, often with blood.
 There is no cure for mesothelioma, and treatment options are limited.